 If you have a loud metallic grinding sound it probably means that the pads have been worn down completely, most likely beyond replacement.
-The grinding or growling noise is caused by the two pieces of metal (the disc and the caliper) rubbing together and is a very bad sign!
-It usually means that the brake units will have to be replaced completely.
+The grinding or growling noise is caused by the two pieces of metal (the disc and the calliper) rubbing together and can be dangerous.
+It usually means that the brake discs/drums will have to be replaced completely.

 Vibration.
-A vibration or pulsating brake pedal is often a symptom of warped rotors.
+A vibration or pulsating brake pedal is often a symptom of warped brake discs/drums.
 The vibration can feel similar to the feedback in the brake pedal during a panic stop in a vehicle equipped with anti-lock (ABS) brakes.